DiamondLightSource/mx_bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

    - Close to being completed (see issue #44)
 2. Refactor and fix the logger.
 3. Use callbacks for file IO eg. to write parameter and map files.
 4. Solution for enabling users to run mx-bluesky instead of old scripts: blocked by permission issues.
    - This should also allow us to stop using the Pilatus to make directories during an Eiger collection.
-   - The preferred permanent solution is to run mx-bluesky on the beamline kubernetes cluster - I24 should be due to get on in shutdown 4 2024.
+   - The preferred permanent solution is to run mx-bluesky on the beamline kubernetes cluster.
+I24 should be due to get on in shutdown 4 2024.
    - Other possibility is to run the ```blueapi`` server on procServ.
 An example of this has now been set up on ws002 on the beamline and is being tested.
    - A temporary workaround in place for beamline staff, who should be starting to run this for testing/in house beamtimes.
 Staff have started using this set up in September 24.
 5. Convert detector set up to use bluesky plans and ophyd_async devices.
    - Eiger device in dodal needs to be converted to ophyd_async and updated to work with different Eigers on several beamlines.
    - Investigate using the existing Pilatus in ophyd_async which writes HDF5 instead of CBFs, but we may want to make a CBF-writing Pilatus.
 However, the Pilatus detector is due to be removed soon.
 6. Start looking into moving away from edm screens towards a web-based GUI.
    - Prepare generic react components to match the features in the edms.
-   - Components for things currently managed by general purpose PVs (eg. map)
+   - Components for things currently managed by general purpose PVs (eg. map).
-   - OAV viewer
+   - OAV viewer.
 7. Implementation of serial tools to be used at XFELS.
    - Reinstate removed code from sacla and move it to bluesky.
    - Add any plans/devices that might be needed for other locations.
 8. Reinstate full mapping code using bluesky.

 (TBC…)

 Experiment types required